 There are four Disciples Mission Fund Special Day Offerings received each year during Easter, Pentecost, Thanksgiving, and Christmas seasons.
 Also, Special Mission Fund offerings for Week of Compassion and Reconciliation Ministry are received in the last two Sundays of February (Week of Compassion) and the last Sunday of September and the first Sunday of October (Reconciliation).
 Each offering supports a specific ministry providing critical resources.

 The Easter Offering supports the General Ministries of the church.
 General Ministries serve across the U.S. and Canada and around the world.
 General Ministries are partners in ministry serving through far-reaching and unique organizations.
+Read more about General Ministries of the Christian Church (Disciples of Christ).

 General ministries that receive support from the Easter Offering include: